Offline Meta Learning of Exploration: Introduction

 \section{Introduction}

 A central question in reinforcement learning (RL) is how to learn quickly (i.e., with few samples) in a new environment.
-Meta-RL addresses this issue by assuming a distribution over possible environments, and having access to a large set of environments from this distribution during training~\citep{duan2016rl, finn2017model}.
+Meta-RL addresses this issue by assuming a distribution over possible environments, and having access to a large set of environments from this distribution during training~\cite{duan2016rl, finn2017model}.
 Intuitively, the meta-RL agent can learn regularities in the environments, which allow quick learning in any environment that shares a similar structure.
-Indeed, recent work demonstrated this by training memory-based controllers that can `identify' the domain~\citep{duan2016rl, rakelly2019efficient, humplik2019meta}, or by learning a parameter initialization that can lead to good performance with only a few gradient updates~\citep{finn2017model}.
+Indeed, recent work demonstrated this by training memory-based controllers that `identify' the domain~\citep{duan2016rl, rakelly2019efficient, humplik2019meta}, or by learning a parameter initialization that leads to good performance within a few gradient steps~\citep{finn2017model}.

-Another approach to quick RL is Bayesian RL~\citep[][BRL]{ghavamzadeh2016bayesian}.
+Another formulation of quick RL is Bayesian RL~\citep[BRL,][]{ghavamzadeh2016bayesian}.
 In BRL, the environment parameters are treated as unobserved variables, with a known prior distribution.
 Consequentially, the standard problem of maximizing expected returns (taken with respect to the posterior distribution) \emph{explicitly accounts for the environment uncertainty}, and its solution is a \emph{Bayes-optimal} policy, wherein actions optimally balance exploration and exploitation.
 Recently, \citet{zintgraf2020varibad} showed that meta-RL is in fact an instance of BRL, where the meta-RL environment distribution is simply the BRL prior.
 Furthermore, a Bayes-optimal policy can be trained using standard policy gradient methods, simply by adding to the state the posterior belief over the environment parameters.
-The VariBAD algorithm~\citep{zintgraf2020varibad} is an implementation of this approach that uses a variational autoencoder (VAE) for parameter estimation and deep neural network policies.
+The VariBAD algorithm~\citep{zintgraf2020varibad} is an implementation of this approach that uses a variational autoencoder (VAE) for adaptive belief estimation and deep neural network policies.

 Most meta-RL studies, including VariBAD, have focused on the \emph{online} setting, where, during training, the meta-RL policy is continually updated using data collected from running it in the training environments.
 In domains where data collection is expensive, such as robotics and healthcare to name a few, online training is a limiting factor.
 For standard RL, offline (a.k.a. batch) RL mitigates this problem by learning from data collected beforehand by an arbitrary policy~\citep{ernst2005tree,levine2020offline}.
 In this work we investigate the \emph{offline approach to meta-RL} (OMRL).